 If you haven’t already, get started in flat water paddling

-Do a weekend course
+Do a weekend course on whitewater canoeing

 Start with small rivers close to home

 The most important thing is to choose a river that isn’t too remote and has a good map.
-A topographic map (which you can find at stores like MEC or REI) is necessary, but guide books are also really helpful because they point out where all the rapids are and describe their features, so you know what you’re up against.
+A topographic map (which you can find at stores like MEC or REI) is a necessity.
+Guide books are also really helpful because they point out where all the rapids are and describe their features, so you know what you’re up against.
 Not all rivers have guide books, and it may take a little searching on the internet to find one for your river.
 Personally, I love maps by Hap Wilson because they are so detailed and he is basically the canoeing God of Canada, so everything he says in gold.

-Consider hiring a guide
+Consider hiring a whitewater canoe guide

 If you want to try some bigger rivers, but don’t feel confident in your paddling or rescue skills, consider hiring a guide.
 You have two options here: you can either go with a guiding company on one of their scheduled trips (Black Feather’s Nahanni River trip is a popular example), or you can hire a private guide to join your trip.
 The private guide can assist you with booking gear and transportation, and provide safety equipment like throw bags and a satellite phone.
 However, their primary role is join your trip as the safety and knowledge guru.

 So what are you waiting for?
 (Other than summer, that is.)
 The only way to get started in whitewater canoeing is to just get started!
 If you have questions, please comment/send me a message and I will do my best to get you on a river.